mmartinsoliv/mmartinsoliv/README.md

 I'm a UI developer based in São Paulo.
 I'm interested in design systems, user/dev experience and under engineering.

-I'm currently working at Mercado Livre as a DX Engineer.
+I'm currently working at VTEX as a DX Engineer.

 Previously, I worked at Gympass, where I focused on [Yoga](https://gympass.github.io/yoga/).

 ### Find me elsewhere: